bladnor/rededge-auto-capture/README.md

 ## Current Version
 In the current version the app starts a 10 second timer.
 During this 10 seconds you need to place the camera over the reflectance panel.
 After the 10 seconds are over
-3 captures are taken from the revlectance panel.
+3 captures are taken from the reflectance panel.

 ![Screenshot](app-rededge-autocapture.jpg)